Guepard-Corp/qwery-core/INTEGRATION.md

 # Local LLM Integration - llama.cpp Provider

-This document describes the integration of a local open-source LLM (llama.cpp) into Qwery's model provider system.
+This document describes the integration of a local open-source LLM (using llama.cpp) into Qwery's model provider system.

 ## Local LLM Used

-We chose Granite 4.0 Micro from IBM to its good performance in both agentic and coding tasks while also being runnable on consumer laptops that have 4GB VRAM GPUs (as shown and tested in the sent video).
+We chose Granite 4.0 Micro from IBM for its good performance in both agentic and coding tasks while also being runnable on consumer laptops that have 4GB VRAM GPUs (as shown and tested in the sent video).

 - **Model**: `unsloth/granite-4.0-h-micro-GGUF:Q4_K_XL`
 - **Server**: llama.cpp with OpenAI-compatible API